google/skia/site/docs/dev/tools/debugger.md

 Clicking any point in the main view will toggle a red crosshair for selecting pixels. the selected pixel's color is shown in several formats on the right pane.
 A zoomed view centered on the selected pixel is shown below it.
-The position can be moved precicely by either clicking neighboring pixels in the zoom view, or using `H` (left) `L` (right) `J` (down) `K` (up).
+The position can be moved precisely by either clicking neighboring pixels in the zoom view, or using `H` (left) `L` (right) `J` (down) `K` (up).

 When "Break on change" is selected, command playback will pause on any command